-How the Twelve Tribes Camped Israel camped around the tabernacle.
+Twelve Tribes Around God's Tent - Israel camped around the tabernacle.
 Numbers 2 names all twelve tribes of Israel, and how they were to camp when they stopped for a while.
 The tabernacle was in the middle and Num 2 names three tribes to camp south of the tabernacle, another three on the north side, three on the west, and the last three on the east side.
 Tabernacle in the middle.